Armaldio/c2-electron/README.md

-# c2-electron
-A plugin to allow you to export to electron
+# Electron prebuilt for Construct 2
+A prebuilt version of electron ready for Construct 2 games

+TODO : documentation